 A recap of the last 3 1/2 years!

+Meadowsweet is turning 26: a look back down the number line!
 After working at Meadowsweet on and off since 2013, Kelly Needs bought Meadowsweet in December of 2018.
 As a passionate herbalist and nature lover, the opportunity to continue to bring herbal knowledge and alternative healing to this community seemed like a dream come true.
 While the whirlwind of figuring out finances to buy the business in 3 months time while going to college and being the mother of three beautiful boys seemed difficult, the prospect of this new venture made all the hustle worth it.
-Then came the hard work of rebranding and reimagining a Wholesale business that needed some major TLC.
+Then came the hard work of rebranding and re-imagining a Wholesale business that needed some major TLC.
 From re-writing recipes, product R & D, label design and re-establishing old wholesale relationships, thousands of hours have been spent making Meadowsweet-made products the very best they can be.
 The over-riding goal: offer the best products in the most environmentally sound way.

 Then there was the retail store!
 Myriads of hopeful and upcoming herbalists have worked in Meadowsweet’s retail store.
 A community asset, this store functions much like a free clinic.
 Countless customers have come with their herbal questions and left over-served, filled with self empowerment to take charge of their own health.
 Meadowsweet’s staff, trained herbalists all, have honed their craft with love and compassion for the community of Missoula.
 Meadowsweet’s on-the-job training takes months, if not years as our staff learn clinical skills such as referrals, red flags, compassionate listening and yes: boundaries.
 There is simply no better way to become a better herbalist than to use your skills actively with supervision.
 Kelly Needs is particularly suited to guide this part of the training after years of private herbal consultations and many years of professional herbal class teaching.